IQDevs/blog/_posts/2017-10-25-Constructors and Destructors in C.markdown

 Inside Main
 ```

 And exit peacefully...
 Well not really peacefully.
 At least not in every sense of the word as your program has left some heap-allocated memory un-deallocated.
 You're not likely going to see your program crash or anything, but you've still introduced a bug to your system that the OS may or may not be able to resolve depending on what OS you happen to be using.
-The proper way to to about programmatically solve this problem is to use a destructor in your application.
+The proper way to go about programmatically solve this problem is to use a destructor in your application.
 A destructor is another function that gets called automatically once you're done with the library.
 Read ahead to find out how this is done.

 ## Destructors